 Depending on the outcome of the due diligence a buyer might want to renegotiate the price or adjust the timing of the payment of the full consideration.

-A good time to secure finance to purchase a business is when the sector that business operates in is in a growth phase.
-A strong business and integration plan will also assist in securing the funding you require.
+A good time to secure finance for a purchase is when the sector that business operates in is in a growth phase.
+A strong business & integration plan will assist in securing the funding you require.

-It is important not to over leverage your existing business.
-Consideration needs to be given to the cashflow available within the existing business and what funds it can commit.
-Future working capital and capital expenditure investment should be considered before making the offer to purchase.
+Consideration needs to be given to the cashflow available within the existing business and what funds it can commit to avoid over leveraging.
+Future working capital and CapEx requirements should be considered before making the offer.
 The cost of the purchase including professional fees also needs to be factored into the funding commitment needed.

-Each financing source comes with its own pros and cons, so do your research and talk to an advisor to make sure the funding source you pursue is the best choice for your bottom line.
+Bank and alternative senior debt lenders are unlikely to lend 100% of the funding required.
+As a result, you may need to turn to a private equity partner to narrow the funding gap.
+Each financing source comes with its own pros and cons, so do your research and talk to an advisor to make sure the funding source you choose is the best for your bottom line.

 Integration and managing the change